Repeating Fast Radio Bursts from Collapses of the Crust of a Strange Star

 Putting aside the question that whether repeating and ``non-repeating'' bursts come from the same physical sources/processes, or are simply due to observational bias, it is urgent to establish a physical scenario that could naturally account for most characteristics of repeating FRBs.
-The coincidence of FRB 200428 and soft gamma-ray repeater 1935+2154 strongly supports that the magnetar scenario should work for at least some FRBs~\citep{CHIME20b}.
-Motivated by the reasonable explanation for FRB 200428 through the instant accretion onto the magnetar~\citep{Geng20}, we invoke a similar compact object in a binary system to explain the periodic FRB.
+The coincidence of FRB 200428 and soft gamma-ray repeater 1935+2154 strongly supports that magnetars are the source of at least some FRBs\cite{f22}.
+Motivated by the reasonable explanation for FRB 200428 through the instant accretion onto the magnetar\cite{f23}, we invoke a similar compact object in a binary system to explain the periodic FRB.